 However, there are several reasons why that cannot be done.

-Also,The Japanese white spider is poisonous.The zigzag thread itself does not contain venom, but the spider immobilizes its prey with the thread and then bites its legs or other body parts.
+Furthermore, the Japanese white spider (Elaphe climacophora) is venomous.
+While the zigzag thread itself does not contain venom, the spider bites the legs or other parts of its host spider's body once the spider is immobilized by the thread.
 At this time, it secretes venom from its salivary glands.
-Recent research has revealed that this venom contains substances similar to various other substances, such as enzymes like astacin metalloproteinase, and venomous proteins like toxic allergens, longistatin (a substance that inhibits blood coagulation), and translation-regulating oncoproteins (TCTP) (Zobel-Thropp et al., 2014).
-An injection of such venom would be fatal.
+Recent research has revealed that this venom contains substances similar to various other substances, such as enzymes like astacin metalloproteinase, venomous allergens, longistatin (a substance that inhibits blood coagulation), and venomous proteins like translation-regulating oncoprotein (TCTP) (Zobel-Thropp et al., 2014).
+Being injected with such venom would be fatal.

 summary